orsk-moscow/42_push_swap_checker/README.md

 		python3 42_push_swap_checker/test_it.py

-3. Answer the questions by typing 'yes' or 'no':
+3. Answer this questions by typing 'yes' or 'no':

 _Do you have any errors or bugs?_

 ## Covered cases